weaviate/weaviate-examples/weaviate-toxic-comment-classifier/README.md

 # weaviate-toxic-comment-classifier

+The dataset used for this example is available here: https://www.kaggle.com/datasets/akashsuper2000/toxic-comment-classification

 1. Run the command 'pip install -r requirements.txt' in directory to install all required dependencies
 2. Make sure the docker file is running